 You can use Azure Blob Storage objects like regular files by specifying paths in the following format:

-Below shows how to use Azure Blob Storage with Flink:
+See below for how to use Azure Blob Storage in a Flink job:

 flink-azure-fs-hadoop registers default FileSystem wrappers for URIs with the wasb:// and wasbs:// (SSL encrypted access) scheme.